Best Customer Satisfaction Metric: CSAT vs NPS vs CES

 CSAT scores from 60% – 80% are considered average to good.
 Anything above 80% is considered excellent.
 A score below 60% might need improvements.

-1. Short-term performance evaluation: CSAT is ideal for short-term assessments of specific interactions or events (like a purchase or service call).
+1. Short-term feedback: CSAT is ideal for short-term assessments of specific interactions or events ( eg: purchase or support call).

-2. Customer service interactions: It can be deployed immediately after customer service interactions to gauge satisfaction level and improve service standards rapidly.
+2. Customer service interactions: It can be shared immediately after customer service interactions to gauge satisfaction level and improve service standards rapidly.

 2. The Net Promoter Score (NPS)